blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 $ sudo containerlab graph --topo frrlab.yml
 ```

-Then point browser to URL: `https://localhost:50080`.
+Open a web browser to URL: `https://localhost:50080`.
 You will see a web page with a network diagram and a table with management information.

 ![](./Images/clab-graph-002.png)

 For small networks, this is not very useful because it does not show the port names on each node.
-I think it would be more useful in large network emulation scenarios with dozens of nodes.
+I think it would be more useful in large network emulation scenarios with dozens or hundreds of nodes.

 # Packet capture

-To [capture network traffic on one of the containerlab network connections](https://containerlab.srlinux.dev/manual/wireshark/), we must again access interfaces in the network namespaces for each container.
+To [capture network traffic on one of the containerlab network connections](https://containerlab.srlinux.dev/manual/wireshark/), one must again access interfaces in the network namespaces for each container.

-For example, we know that traffic from PC1 to PC3 will, when all links are up, pass via the link between Router1 and Router3.
+For example, we know that traffic from *PC1* to *PC3* will, when all links are up, pass via the link between Router1 and Router3.
 Let's monitor the traffic on one of the interfaces that make up that connection.

 We know, from our topology file, that interface *eth2* on *Router1* is connected to *eth1* on *Router3*.
 So, let's look at the traffic on *Router3* *eth1*.